zxcvbn-ts/zxcvbn/README.md

 which is licensed under the [MIT](https://github.com/dropbox/zxcvbn/blob/master/LICENSE.txt) license.
 Thanks to the original creators [dropbox](https://github.com/dropbox) for the great work.

+> zxcvbn is a password strength estimator inspired by password crackers.
+> Through pattern matching and conservative estimation,
+> it recognizes and weighs 40k common passwords,
+> common names surnames, popular words from Wikipedia and common word in different language from different countries,
->zxcvbn attempts to give sound password advice through pattern matching and conservative entropy calculations.
-It finds 10k common passwords, common American names and surnames, common English words, and common patterns like dates, repeats (aaa), sequences (abcd), and QWERTY patterns.
+> and other common patterns like dates, repeats (aaa), sequences (abcd), keyboard patterns (qwertyuiop), and l33t speak.
+>
+> Consider using zxcvbn as an algorithmic alternative to password composition policy — it is more secure,
+> flexible, and usable when sites require a minimal complexity score in place of annoying rules like "passwords must contain three of {lower, upper, numbers, symbols}".
+>
+> - More secure: policies often fail both ways, allowing weak passwords (P@ssword1) and disallowing strong passwords.
+> - More flexible: zxcvbn allows many password styles to flourish so long as it detects sufficient complexity — passphrases are rated highly given enough uncommon words, keyboard patterns are ranked based on length and number of turns, and capitalization adds more complexity when it's unpredictaBle.
+> - More usable: zxcvbn is designed to power simple, rule-free interfaces that give instant feedback.
+In addition to strength estimation, zxcvbn includes minimal, targeted verbal feedback that can help guide users towards less guessable passwords.
+> For further detail and motivation, please refer to the USENIX Security '16 [paper and presentation](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler).

 The reason of this project is to modernize zxcvbn and make it maintainable with new features.